 The Department of Biomedical Engineering is home to students from around the world.
 The Department's small but diverse community of students is a source of comfort within the vast Ohio State University campus.

-The Ohio State University Graduate School absolutely requires a minimum of 3.0 in all undergraduate work and a minimum 550 on the PBT TOEFL or a 79 for the IBT; however, the minimum cut for the University Fellowship Competition is a 3.6 GPA.
+The Ohio State University Graduate School absolutely requires a minimum of 3.0 in all undergraduate work and a minimum 550 on the PBT TOEFL or a 79 for the IBT; however, the minimum cut for the University Fellowship Competition typically is a 3.6 GPA.

 The Department posts no required minima and honor considerations of experience, diversity, background, and recommendations.

 The GRE is required of ALL applicants to the PhD programs (with the exception of those applying to the MD/PhD, for whom the MCAT will be accepted if accompanied by an undergraduate degree in engineering).
 The GRE is waived for applicants to the non-thesis MS program who have completed a BS in BME here at Ohio State.

 Most applicants to the BME graduate program have majored in a traditional branch of engineering (e.g., ChE, EE, ME, etc.) or in BME.
 Those with life science undergraduate degrees or with non-engineering backgrounds are required to complete some additional coursework to develop competence in engineering before applying.
 Please see our required background course list for details.